 The river contains many other fish including smelt, perch, grey mullet and the whitebait species, and the diet of trout is very broad comprising fish, aquatic insects, koura (freshwater crayfish) and snails.

+However, there is still plenty of good access to the 14km of the river between McColl’s bridge and the dam.
 The river is most easily fished under low flows which create a series of pools and riffles.

 A characteristic of the river is the large amount of woody debris in the channel.